 Implementation Plan for the Global Observing System for Climate in Support of the

-plan) to be coordinated by GCOS in collaboration with the ad hoc Group on Earth
+implementation plan) to be coordinated by GCOS in collaboration with the ad hoc Group

-decision further invites the sponsoring agencies of the Global Terrestrial Observing System
+on Earth Observations (GEO).
+The decision further invites the sponsoring agencies of the Global

-implementation plan was submitted to and endorsed by COP 10 (Buenos Aires, December
+The GCOS implementation plan was submitted to and endorsed by COP 10 (Buenos

 5/CP.10.
 The COP requested the GCOS secretariat to provide information to the SBSTA as

 required, at subsequent sessions, on how the actions identified in the

 implementation plan

 SBSTA 18 (Bonn, June 2003) considered the state of the global

 observing systems for climate, on the basis of the second adequacy report

 (“Second report on the adequacy of the global observing systems for climate in